Protecting and restoring waterscapes on the Agulhas Plain

 And so we formed the Nuwejaars Wetlands Special Management Area.

 We’ve committed to conservation and sustainable farming by signing title deed restrictions.
-That means that we’ll forever protect this biodiversity hotspot, while still supporting food security in South Africa through our sustainable farming.
-While we’ve tested the model here in the Overberg, it’s now being replicated in other parts of South Africa – with wonderful success.
+That means that we’ll forever protect this biodiversity hotspot, while still supporting food security in South Africa through our sustainable farming practices.

 CONSERVE